 - #1 in the ERP software market worldwide

 - #1 largest software company in Europe

-- #2 in the enterprise application software market (Microsoft is #1)
+- #2 in the enterprise application software market worldwide (Microsoft is #1)

-- #3 in the software & programming market
+- #3 largest software & programming company worldwide

 Here are some SAP fun facts to get you started:

 - 98% of the 100 most valued brands use SAP